Psychology

 The Clinical Psychology specialization of the M.A. degree offers a broad education in the fundamentals of Clinical Psychology, preparing students for further study at the doctoral level or for post-M.A. employment in settings offering psychological services or engaging in research.
 The Clinical Psychology specialization degree is a terminal master's degree program; the department does not offer a doctoral degree in Clinical Psychology.
 We further strive to celebrate diversity and emphasize its importance in attaining cultural responsiveness both globally and in the field of psychology.

 Graduates who do not pursue doctoral studies may elect to work as "psychology assistants" under the supervision of a licensed psychologist.
 Psychology assistants work in clinical, hospital, forensic, and other settings and engage in treatment, assessment, and research activities.
-Please note that graduates of this master's program are not eligible for psychology licensure in the State of Ohio, though the degree may allow for licensure in several states outside of Ohio.
+Graduates of this master's program are not eligible for psychology licensure in the State of Ohio (though the degree may allow for licensure in several states outside of Ohio).

 This program strives to offer opportunities for growing professionals to further develop their cultural responsiveness and competence through course(s) and the practicum offered in the second year.
-We aim to encourage an atmosphere of open dialogue and discussion around diversity to foster cultural growth within our students.
-We aim to train our students to be the next generation of psychology professionals that are capable of (and competent in) offering services in diverse settings.
+We aim to encourage an atmosphere of open dialogue and discussion around client needs to foster cultural growth within our students.
+We aim to train our students to be the next generation of psychology professionals that are capable of (and competent in) offering services in a variety of settings.

 Program Requirements

-The Clinical specialization offers two tracks of study to accommodate the interests of students:
+The Clinical specialization offers two tracks of study:

 Each track requires the student to complete a 50-credit hour program of coursework and clinical field experiences.
 The program requires full-time study for two academic years.
 No courses are offered during the summer, though students in the doctoral preparation track frequently work on their theses during the summer between the first and second years of the program.